GardnerLiam/Squaring-numbers-due-to-gravity/README.md

 # Squaring-numbers-due-to-gravity
-The container for a very interesting proof.
+The container for a very interesting yet useless proof.